Texas Sea Grant Award Reporting

 “Publication supported in part by an Institutional Grant (grant award number here) to the Texas Sea Grant College Program from the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.”

 If the grant was awarded in 2014, the grant award number is NA14OAR4170102, and that number should be included in the parentheses above.
-If the grant was awarded before 2014, please contact Mia Zwolinski, Texas Sea Grant Research Coordinator, at email@example.com or 979-458-0449 for the grant award number of your project.
+If the grant was awarded in 2018, the award number is NA18OAR4170088.
+If the grant was awarded before 2014, please contact Mia Zwolinski, Texas Sea Grant Research Coordinator, at firstname.lastname@example.org or 979-458-0449 for the grant award number of your project.

 In general, if space allows, publications should include both the acknowledgement statement and the Texas Sea Grant logo, which may be found at: http://texasseagrant.org/about/branding-guide/#logos/.
 In some cases, such as publications produced by third parties like peer-reviewed articles, book chapters or magazine articles where the logo is not allowed, or for student theses and dissertations, the acknowledgement statement alone should be used.
 In other cases, such as a Powerpoint presentation or a poster, the Texas Sea Grant logo alone may be used.